Uncover Many of the Mountain’s Treasures in 48 Hours

 Stay at Crystal Mountain

-You can cross riding to the top of a mountain on the Mt.
+For a central location, Crystal Mountain Hotels offers three hotels to choose from, plus there are additional fully furnished condos with all the comforts of home.
+And you check riding to the top of a mountain on the Mt.
 Rainier Gondola (check for hours) off your bucket list here.
-At the end of the scenic ride you’ll be a mere 12 miles from Mt.
+At the end of the scenic ride, you’ll be a mere 12 miles from Mt.
 Rainier, where she seems almost touchable.
 For a delicious gourmet meal, try The Summit House.
 Reservations are recommended and can be made online.
 After your gondola ride down, cap off your evening with a frosty Northwest crafted beer at the Snorting Elk Cellar.

 Drive Into the National Park

 Once again follow Highway 410 East until you reach the Sunrise entrance to Mt.
-Rainier National Park where you’ll pay a $15 entrance fee.
+Rainier National Park.
 Follow the road to Sunrise, Mt.
 Rainier’s highest visitor center (6,400 ft.), and aptly named because it is one of the first places to capture the early morning light.
-Due to heavy snowfall this center is only open from early July to late September to enjoy the view of Emmons Glacier and the bounty of wildflowers in Yakima Park or take a guided walk with a ranger.
+Due to heavy snowfall, this center is only open from early July to late September to enjoy the view of Emmons Glacier and the bounty of wildflowers in Yakima Park or take a guided walk with a ranger.

 On your way down to Paradise, stop and hike the Grove of the Patriarchs.
 Although the trail draws many visitors, they remain quiet so everyone can hear the roar of the river and chirping birds.

 At Paradise, the story of the mountain is told in many different ways at the Jackson Visitors Center including a 21-minute film, “Mt.
 Rainier, the Restless Giant.”
 Dine at Paradise Inn, look for keepsakes in the gift shop, and of course, hike.